blueberryapps/translation-engine/README.md

   # Timeout for connecting to translation server
   # config.timeout = 5

+  # Set time between asking translation server for new data, (default is 0)
+  config.cache_timeout = 60 # ask translation server every 60s for new data

   # If true TranslationEngine will throw exceptions on connection problems
   # If false TranslationEngine will just log exception to Rails.logger
   config.raise_exceptions = Rails.env.development?